 As of June 2022, there has been no tranexamic acid injection prequalified by the WHO PQP.
-It is recommended to check the updated information at the time of procurement, by going to https://extranet.who.int/pqweb/medicines/prequalified-lists/finished-pharmaceutical-products.
+It is recommended to check the updated information at the time of procurement, by going to https://extranet.who.int/pgweb/medicines/prequalified-lists/finished-pharmaceutical-products.

-7 Based on the formulation of an innovator product, Cyklokapron®
+&lt;sup>7 Based on the formulation of an innovator product, Cyklokapron®.